Kontaridis Lab

 Postdoctoral Fellow

-Mishra holds a medical degree from Dalhousie University, Nova Scotia, Canada.
-Mishra joined MMRI in 2024 with a focus on heart failure and potential regenerative therapies for adults.
+Mishra holds a Ph.D. from Dalhousie University, Nova Scotia, Canada.
+Mishra joined MMRI in 2024 with a focus on heart failure and potential regenerative therapies.

 Luana Nunes Santos, Ph.D, headshot